 - Modular design allows for further development and upgrades

-The next stage of our research is already going in the direction of the development of even more sophisticated methods that enable modification of energy distribution patterns of processed mineral particles.
-In (over)simplified terms it means that there are indications of possibility to “program” different types of mineral particles like zeolites in a way that would at least partially mimic behaviour of different chemical compounds.
+- The next stage of our research is already going in the direction of the development of even more sophisticated methods that enable modification of energy distribution patterns of processed mineral particles.
+In (over)simplified terms it means that there are indications of possibility to “program” different types of mineral particles like zeolites in a way that would at least partially mimic the behaviour of different chemical compounds.